Small stellated dodecahedron

 It shares the same vertex arrangement as the convex regular icosahedron.
 It also shares the same edge arrangement with the great icosahedron, with which it forms a degenerate uniform compound figure.

 It is the second of four stellations of the dodecahedron (including the original dodecahedron itself).

 The small stellated dodecahedron can be constructed analogously to the pentagram, its two-dimensional analogue, via the extension of the edges (1-faces) of the core polytope until a point is reached where they intersect.

-Topology
+Construction and properties

-If the pentagrammic faces are considered as 5 triangular faces, it shares the same surface topology as the pentakis dodecahedron, but with much taller isosceles triangle faces, with the height of the pentagonal pyramids adjusted so that the five triangles in the pentagram become coplanar.
+The small stellated dodecahedron is constructed by attaching twelve pentagonal pyramids onto a regular dodecahedron's faces.
+Suppose the pentagrammic faces are considered as five triangular faces.
+In that case, it shares the same surface topology as the pentakis dodecahedron, but with much taller isosceles triangle faces, with the height of the pentagonal pyramids adjusted so that the five triangles in the pentagram become coplanar.
 The critical angle is atan(2) above the dodecahedron face.